Split, Croatia: 15 Things to do in Split – travel guide

 Split, Chorvatsko

-Things to do and see in Split, Croatia
+Things to do in Split, Croatia: Best places and beaches to visit

 No trip to Split, Croatia would be complete without a visit to Diocletian’s Palace, a UNESCO World Heritage Site in Split.